rseng/devstories/.github/CONTRIBUTING.md

  - **media**: should be the mp3 file in assets/episodes
  - **length**: if you do `ls -l` for the file, this is the number of bytes.
  - **duration**: the length in minutes:seconds
- - **explicit**: should always be no - if you record explicit content it's not appropriate for RSE Stories.
+ - **explicit**: should always be no - if you record explicit content it's not appropriate for Developer Stories.
  - **resoures**: one or more links (each with keys for name and url) that you want to include with the post.